 Engage in intensive training on the topics of executive functions and memory that have applications in classrooms.

-From July 15-19, 2019, Learning & the Brain is offering a Summer Institute on the oceanside campus of UCSB.
+From June 28 - July 2, 2021, Learning & the Brain is offering an online Summer Institute.

 The Summer Institute Is for:

 This Learning & the Brain Summer Institute will be led by Dr. Judy Willis and assisted by Malana Willis.
 You will be offered an intensive professional development experience, drawing on findings in affective and social neuroscience.
 The Institute emphasizes executive skills and memory and retention, and their roles in learning and student achievement.

 This program is designed to help individuals and school teams develop the knowledge, skills, and strategies necessary to responsibly apply neuroscience and cognitive science findings to the classroom to improve teaching and learning.
 Active participation is expected throughout this Institute.